Two results on the Dunkl maximal operator: Exponential integrability in the vector-valued case

 and the proof of \eqref{linfty} is finished. \end{proof}

-The substitute result in the case where $p=+\infty$ is the one given in Theorem \ref{expint} that we now prove.
+A substitute result in the case $p=+\infty$ is given in Theorem \ref{expint} that we now prove.
 In order to do that, we need three lemmas.
 The first one is just a trivial functional equality.

 \begin{lem} Let $X$ be a measure space and let $m$ be a positive measure on $X$.
 Let $\varphi$ be an increasing continuously differentiable function on $[0,+\infty[$ which satisfies $\varphi(0)=0$.
-Then for every measurable function $f$ on $X$ we have the following equality
+Then for every measurable function $f$ on $X$,

 \end{lem}